Demon Cat

-The Demon Cat (also referred to as the D.C.) is a ghost cat who is purported to haunt the government buildings of Washington, D.C., which is the capital city of the United States.
-Its primary haunts are the city's two main landmarks: the White House and the United States Capitol.
+The Demon Cat (also referred to as the D.C.) is a ghost cat in American folklore that is purported to haunt the government buildings of Washington, D.C., which is the capital city of the United States.
+It is alleged to haunt the White House and the United States Capitol.

 History

-The story of the Demon Cat dates back to the mid‑1800s when cats were brought into the basement tunnels of the United States Capitol Building to kill rats and mice.
-Legend states that the Demon Cat is one of these cats who never left, even after its death.
-Its home is supposedly the basement crypt of the Capitol Building, which was originally intended as a burial chamber for President George Washington.
+The story of the Demon Cat dates back to the mid‑1800s when cats were brought into the basement tunnels of the United States Capitol Building to catch rats and mice.
+Legend states that the Demon Cat is one of these cats that never left, even after its death.
+Its home is supposedly the basement crypt of the Capitol Building, which was originally intended as a burial chamber for George Washington.

 According to legend, the cat is seen before presidential elections and tragedies in Washington, D.C., allegedly being spotted by White House security guards on the night before the assassinations of John F. Kennedy and Abraham Lincoln.
 It is described as either a black cat or a tabby cat, and the size of an average house cat.
-However, witnesses report that the cat swells to "the size of a giant tiger" or an elephant, said to be 10 feet by 10 feet, when alerted.
+However, witnesses report that the cat swells to "the size of a giant tiger" or an elephant, said to be 10 feet tall and 10 feet long, when alerted.
 The cat would then either explode or pounce at the witness, disappearing before it managed to catch its 'victim'.